Ramanuja: Influence

 Harold Coward describes Ramanuja as "the founding interpreter of Sri Vaisnavite scripture."
 Wendy Doniger calls him "probably the single most influential thinker of devotional Hinduism".
 J. A. B. van Buitenen states that Ramanuja was highly influential, by giving "bhakti an intellectual basis", and his efforts made bhakti the major force within different traditions of Hinduism.

 Modern scholars have compared the importance of Ramanuja in Hinduism to that of scholar Thomas Aquinas (1225–1274) in Western Christianity.

-Ramanuja reformed the Srirangam Ranganathaswamy temple complex, undertook India-wide tours and expanded the reach of his organization.
+Ramanuja reformed the Srirangam Ranganathaswamy temple complex, undertook tours across India, and expanded the reach of his organization.
 The temple organization became the stronghold of his ideas and his disciples.
-It is here that he wrote his influential Vishishtadvaita philosophy text, Sri Bhashyam, over a period of time.
+It was here that he wrote his influential Vishishtadvaita philosophy text, Sri Bhashyam.

-Ramanuja not only developed theories and published philosophical works, he organized a network of temples for Vishnu-Lakshmi worship.
-Ramanuja set up centers of studies for his philosophy during the 11th and 12th centuries, by traveling through India in that era, and these influenced generations of poet saints devoted to the Bhakti movement.
-Regional traditions assert that his visits, debates and discourses triggered conversion of Jains and Buddhists to Vaishnavism in Mysore and Deccan region.
+Ramanuja not only developed theories and published philosophical works, but also organized a network of temples for Vishnu-Lakshmi worship.
+Ramanuja established centers of studies for his philosophy during the 11th and 12th centuries by traveling throughout India in that era, and these influenced generations of poet saints devoted to the Bhakti movement.
+Regional traditions assert that his visits, debates, and discourses triggered conversion of Jains and Buddhists to Vaishnavism in the Mysore and Deccan region.

 The birthplace of Ramanuja near Chennai hosts a temple and is an active Vishishtadvaita school.
-His doctrines inspire a lively intellectual tradition in southern, northern and eastern states of India, his monastery and temple traditions are carried on in the most important and large Vaishnava centres – the Ranganātha temple in Srirangam, Tamil Nadu, and the Venkateswara Temple, Tirumala in Tirupati, Andhra Pradesh.
+His doctrines inspire a lively intellectual tradition, and his religious practices continue in major Vaishnava centres like the Ranganātha temple in Srirangam and the Venkateswara Temple in Tirupati.

 The Statue of Equality in Hyderabad, planned by Chinna Jeeyar, is dedicated to Ramanuja.
 It was inaugurated by Indian Prime Minister Narendra Modi on 5 February 2022.